 Kim Voss arrived at Berkeley in 1986 with a Ph.D. from Stanford.
 She studies work, social movements, labor, inequality, and comparative-historical sociology.

-Her current research explores contemporary social movements, the emergence and institutionalization of a system of professions surrounding college admissions, and worker identities in a new era of immigration.
-She recently published a coedited book on the 2006 immigration protests (with Irene Bloemraad), Rallying for Immigrant Rights: The Fight for Inclusion in 21st Century America (University of California Press 2011).
-Earlier this year, she and Michelle Williams published “The Local in the Global: Rethinking Social Movements in the New Millennium,” in Democratization (Vol. 19, 2012).
+Her current research explores contemporary social movements, worker identities in a new era of immigration, and the shfting competitiveness of college admissions.
+Most recently, she published a coedited book on the 2006 immigration protests (with Irene Bloemraad), Rallying for Immigrant Rights: The Fight for Inclusion in 21st Century America (University of California Press 2011) and “The Local in the Global: Rethinking Social Movements in the New Millennium,” with Michelle Williams in Democratization (Vol. 19, 2012).

 She has published two books about U.S. labor today: Hard Work: Remaking the America Labor Movement (with Rick Fantasia, University of California Press 2004) and Rebuilding Labor: Organizing and Organizers in the New Union Movement (co-edited with Ruth Milkman, Cornell University Press 2004), along with several articles, including, most recently, “Democratic Dilemmas: Union Democracy and Union Renewal,” Transfer: European Review of Labor and Research, 16 (August 2010): 369-382.